≡ Menu

 Quotes/testimonials are perfect for including in a cover letter for a new teacher with no experience.

 Speaking of proving your worth… incorporating quotes and testimonials into your cover letter or resume can be an invaluable tool for marketing yourself.
-You may want to incorporate a testimonial from a past boss, lead teacher, or professor at the bottom of your cover letter, which demonstrates your hard work, dedication, and past performance.
-If you decide between a few different quotes to use, choose the most recent one or one that is most relevant to teaching.
+Consider including a testimonial from a past boss, lead teacher, or professor at the bottom of your cover letter, demonstrating your hard work, dedication, and past performance.
+If you decide between a few quotes, choose the most recent or most relevant to teaching.

 Additional notes about attention-grabbing cover letters for a new or experienced teacher.

-Regardless of the teaching position, you are applying for, you want to make sure your letter of intent looks tidy, professional, and well-thought-out.
-You should keep the document to one page in length, using appropriate titles and the correct address of the person/school of interest.
+Regardless of the teaching position you are applying for, you want to ensure your letter of intent looks tidy, professional, and well-thought-out.
+Keep the document to one page, using appropriate titles and the correct person/school of interest address.

 Make sure you use complete sentences and compelling wording.
-Do not include fluff or filler to lengthen your document – that trick will surely be noticed by the reader and will not be held in your favor.
+Do not include fluff or filler to lengthen your document – the reader will surely notice that trick and will not be held in your favor.
 Furthermore, ensure your document is spaced correctly and easy to read – spaces between paragraphs, or white space, is an excellent tool to make the document easier to peruse.

 A Final Writing Tip When Creating Your Cover Letter for a New Teacher